What is Rackspace?

 Our Official Rackspace Hosting Review

-Rackspace has an upscale reputation based on their fanatical customer support and their hands on managed service.
-The company has more than once been called “the Nordstrom of cloud.”
-Their target market is medium to large sized businesses that can afford their higher pricing, and is especially well suited for companies with a lean IT department.
-Those looking exclusively for hosting services but the same boutique feel should look into WP Engine, a managed WordPress solution without the cloud services.
+Rackspace has an upscale reputation based on its fanatical customer support and its hands-on managed service.
+The company has more than once been called “the Nordstrom of the cloud.”
+Their target market is medium to large-sized businesses that can afford their higher pricing and is especially well suited for companies with a lean IT department.
+Those looking exclusively for hosting services but the same boutique feel should look into WP Engine, a managed WordPress solution without cloud services.

 Best Features of Rackspace Hosting

-Rackspace has been changing up their naming and service offerings over the past few years as they try to regain their footing and decide what type of company they want to be in the wake of Amazon Web Services, Pair Networks, and other very cheap providers.
+Rackspace has been changing up its naming and service offerings over the past few years as they try to regain its footing and decide what type of company they want to be in the wake of Amazon Web Services, Pair Networks, and other very cheap providers.
 Their higher-end branding is key in this reframing since so many competitors have hit the market.

 Rackspace Customer Service is Quick and Classy

 On the most basic plans, you have access to email, live chat, and phone support – emails are generally answered in under 20 minutes with incredibly thorough responses, and live chat responses are usually received in under a minute.
 The Rackers can be reached by phone 24/7 and are very helpful on the phone.

 Much of the support staff will go above and beyond to give you extra great support.
 On an infrastructure-level account, support won't log in and make changes for you, but in perilous situations, they may go ahead and do it anyways.
 The higher-end plans allow for this, which can save you a lot of time and grief.
 Rackspace prides themselves on providing world-class support, and on the whole, they deliver.